 4. What is the purpose of a hash function in a hash table?

 Answer: A hash function is used to convert a key into a unique hash code, which serves as the index for storing and retrieving values in a hash table.
-An efficient hash function minimizes collisions, ensuring that different keys produce different hash codes, thereby reducing search time.
+Consequently, an efficient hash function minimizes collisions, ensuring that different keys produce different hash codes, thereby reducing search time.

 5. How do you detect and handle a cycle in a linked list?